drewf/PasteHuman/README.md

 ## 🎯 How to use

-1. Right-click on a text input field where you want to emulate typing.
-2. Select "Emulate typing" from the context menu to start emulating typing with the contents of your clipboard.
+1. Either, paste text like normal into a text input field where you want to emulate typing.
+Or, select "Emulate typing" from the context menu to start emulating typing with the contents of your clipboard.
-3. If you want to stop the emulation before it completes, right-click again and select "Stop typing".
+2. If you want to stop the emulation before it completes, right-click again and select "Stop typing".

 ## 📂 Files